standard-for-public-code/standard-for-public-code/criteria/open-licenses.md

 ## How to test

 * There is at least 1 license file present in the codebase, usually called `license`.
-* If there is source code in the codebase there is a license present that is on the [OSI-approved Open Source license list](https://opensource.org/licenses/category).
+* The license is on the [OSI-approved Open Source license list](https://opensource.org/licenses/category).

 ## Policy makers: what you need to do